karuppiah7890/easy-pdf-merge/README.md

 ## Reporting Issues and Feature Requests

-For reporting issues and for feature requests, go to the [github page of the module](https://github.com/karuppiah7890/easy-pdf-merge)
+For reporting issues and for feature requests, go to the [github issues page of the module](https://github.com/karuppiah7890/easy-pdf-merge/issues)